nuclia/e2e/nuclia_e2e/README.md

 - **Black-box, API-level tests**: We call publicly accessible (or documented) Nuclia endpoints and verify real responses.
 - **No mocking**: Tests run against actual Nuclia services and external dependencies (e.g., Stripe, LLMs).
 - **Not for edge cases**: Edge cases and heavy parametrization belong in CI/unit tests unless an external dependency is involved.
 - **‘Eat Our Own Dog Food’**: Whenever possible, tests use the official Nuclia SDK to ensure we detect issues in our own libraries before our customers do.
+If there's something missing in the SDK, and make sense that is there, please add it.

 ---